I’m going to be a bit controversial here: New year’s resolutions rarely stick.

 Find a plan you can trust that works for you

 Find a simple eating & exercise system that makes it easy to start (if it takes too long to understand, you might not get around to starting!)
 Make sure that it’s something that works for YOU!
 Remember, this is your resolution and your journey so the plans you put in place need to be what’s best for you.
 To find out more about how my 28 Program could work for you click here.

 The reality is, motivation is temporary.
 You need to find your why.
 It can’t be somebody else’s, it has to be what is truly important to you.
 Nobody wakes up every single day excited to do a workout, but if your why is that you need to get fitter so you can keep up with your kids, then that why becomes your best reason to get that workout done.
 So on days when the going gets tough and you’d rather go back to your old unhealthy habits, just get back in touch with your why, and suddenly sticking to your new year’s resolution gets easier.

 How do I keep my new year’s resolution to lose weight?

-- • Move your body every day for a week, and then 2 weeks, then 28 days, then 2 months etc…
+- Move your body every day for a week, and then every day for the next 2 weeks, then every day for another 28 days, etc…